aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/remove-cell-area-from-conditional-formatting/_index.md

 ## Cloud SDK Family

 Using an SDK is the best way to speed up development.
 An SDK handles low‑level details so you can focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the [GitHub repository](https://github.com/aspose-cells-cloud){:target="_blank" rel="noopener noreferrer"} for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: